Nikki Kaye: National Party deputy leader

 In May 2020, there was a challenge to the National Party leadership, where Todd Muller sought to replace Simon Bridges as leader of the National Party.
 The media reported days ahead of the vote that Kaye was understood to be Muller's running mate and was seeking to become the party's deputy leader, but she refused to confirm if she would stand, with news articles referring to her as the "presumed" candidate even hours before the vote.
-On 22 May 2020 the party parliamentary caucus elected both Muller as leader and Kaye as deputy leader.
+On 22 May 2020, the party parliamentary caucus elected Muller as leader and Kaye as deputy leader.

 On 25 May 2020, she incorrectly described Paul Goldsmith as Māori when defending the diversity of Muller's Shadow Cabinet.

-On 2 July 2020, Kaye assumed the Women's portfolio within Todd Muller's shadow cabinet after former Deputy Leader Paula Bennett announced that she would not be contesting the 2020 New Zealand general election.
+On 2 July 2020, Kaye assumed the Women's portfolio within Todd Muller's shadow cabinet after former Deputy Leader Paula Bennett announced that she would not be contesting the 2020 general election.

 Following Todd Muller's resignation as National Party leader, Kaye became acting (interim) leader for several hours.
 Later that day, Judith Collins was elected to succeed Muller, and Gerry Brownlee replaced Kaye.

-Kaye announced that she was leaving politics two days later.
-Her resignation took effect at the October 2020 general election.
+Kaye announced that she was leaving politics two days later, with her resignation taking effect at the October 2020 general election.

+In her valedictory speech in July 2020, Kaye said, "To the Parliamentarians, I've always said I believe there are two types of Parliamentarians in this place: Those that are in it for themselves and those that are in it for the country.
+Be the latter.
+Be brave and have courage.
+Don't leave anything in the tank."

+Death

+Kaye died of breast cancer on 23 November 2024, at the age of 44.
+Her father, lawyer Peter Kaye, died several days after her.